Gorbagana-Labs/gorbagana/svm/examples/json-rpc/README.md

-This is an example application using SVM to implement a tiny subset of Solana RPC protocol for the purpose of simulating transaction execution without having to use the entire Solana Runtime.
+This is an example application using SVM to implement a tiny subset of Gorbagana RPC protocol for the purpose of simulating transaction execution without having to use the entire Gorbagana Runtime.

 The example consists of two host applications
 - json-rpc-server -- the RPC server that accepts incoming RPC requests